Staying Cool Doesn’t Have To Mean Energy Waste

 Opt for Cooler Food Options

 It may go without saying, but turning on the stove or firing up the range can contribute to your home’s overall temperature.
 Fumes from gas stoves can even lower your home’s air quality!
-It’s best to avoid using your stove during hot days and instead stick to foods that can be eaten cold(yes, that includes ice cream!)
+Therefore, it’s best to avoid using your stove during hot days and instead stick to foods that can be eaten cold(yes, that includes ice cream!)
 If you absolutely must have freshly cooked food, stick to outdoor cooking.
-Grills, smokers, and fire pits are all great ways to keep all the extra heat from cooking outdoors.
+Grills, smokers, and fire pits are great ways to keep all the extra heat from cooking outdoors.

 Keep Warm Water Use To A Minimum